xPvtPancakes/calibre-web-automated-book-downloader/readme.md

 | `AA_BASE_URL`          | Base URL of Annas-Archive (could be changed for a proxy)  | `https://annas-archive.org`       |
 | `USE_CF_BYPASS`        | Disable CF bypass and use alternative links instead       | `true`                           |

-If you are a donator on AA, you can use your Key in `AA_DONATOR_API_KEY` to speed up downloads and bypass the wait times.
+If you are a donator on AA, you can use your Key in `AA_DONATOR_KEY` to speed up downloads and bypass the wait times.
 If disabling the cloudflare bypass, you will be using alternative download hosts, such as libgen or z-lib, but they usually have a delay before getting the more recent books and their collection is not as big as aa's.
 But this setting should work for the majority of books.

 #### Network Settings